How often have you used Tripadvisor to help pick a restaurant?

 When surrounded by people giving an incorrect answer, over 33% of the subjects doubted themselves and also voiced an incorrect opinion.

 As consumers we now research products and services online before any substantial or meaningful purchase.
 As a business offering a product or service, online or offline, you will need to have considered the importance of social proof in your marketing strategy.

 Social influence has become hugely significant with the increase in online shopping, this is due to the consumer losing the ability to physically touch a product or speak face to face with the service provider.
 This leads to consumers looking for reviews or feedback from other non biased sources such as Which? – who have become a recognisable source of trustworthy product information.

 Social proofing works!

-Over 63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.
+Further evidence of social proofing in action, over 63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.

 Providing a consistently good product or service will be one of the best business practices you could implement.
 Having positive reviews online when people search for your business mixed with personal recommendations from current and past customers will be invaluable.
 77% of customers would be willing to leave reviews according to research carried out by Podium.

 Take advantage of this, just ask!
 Only 13% of small – medium sized businesses ask customers for reviews, jump ahead of your competitors with this simple tip.